TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

 Or you can use your personal referral link to invite

 Shipping &.
-ReturnsFree Shipping is valid on U.S. ground flat-rate standard shipping for any qualifying transaction, pretax, made between 9:01 PM PST on Thursday, November 23, 2017, and 11:59 PM PST on Monday, November 27, 2017.
-Free Shipping is not valid on orders placed with Next Business-Day or Two Business-Day shipping.
-Product exclusions or additional shipping charges may apply, and will be reflected in the customer's cart.
-Credit will not be granted if transaction is canceled or item(s) are returned.
-Nordstromrack.com | HauteLook reserves the right to suspend or terminate this offer at any time.Easy ReturnsReturn to StoreBring your invoice and returnable item to your nearest store.Find Your RackReturn by MailSimply use our self-service Returns page to get startedStart Your ReturnNote: For items returned by mail, the return shipping fee is $5.95 for the US, $10.95 for Canada and $25.95 for Australia.
+ReturnsFree shipping is applied to orders over $100 before tax.
+International orders and all items over 5lbs excluded.Easy ReturnsReturn to StoreBring your invoice and returnable item to your nearest store.Find Your RackReturn by MailSimply use our self-service Returns page to get startedStart Your ReturnNote: For items returned by mail, the return shipping fee is $5.95 for the US, $10.95 for Canada and $25.95 for Australia.
 The fee will automatically be deducted from your refund.To see if your item is eligible for return, check your confirmation email or Orders page.